dmitrycello/yaglpp/README.md

 gl::Renderbuffer rb;                                                 // Empty object
 rb.renderbufferStorage(gl::ColorDepthStencilFormat::Rgb8, 800, 600); // Automatic creation and binding
 ```
 **_Rreference object_** is actually another kind of a _single_ object.
 It has the same functionality as single object, but it simply copies the id from an already created one.
 It does not take any mesures to handle the OpenGL object lifetime, leaving it to the source single object.
 When it is deleted, it becomes empty without clearing an id.
-It is possible to have many of them at the time, referencing the same id.
+It is possible to have many of them at the same time, referencing the same id.
 The reference object could be used as temporary asset in a current or another OpenGL context.
 It could be obtained from a single or reference object with **`share..`**, or from a multi-object with **`assing..`** methods:
 ```
 gl::Renderbuffers rbs;    // Empty multi-object
 rbs.genRenderbuffers(10); // Generates 10 object names